aalmkainzi/Path-Finder/GUI/README.md

 2. run `make`
 3. executable will be generated in `./_bin/Debug/` named `_app`

-Steps t build on Windows:
+Steps to build on Windows:
 1. run `premake-mingw.bat`
 2. run `make`
 3. executable will be generated in `./_bin/Debug/` named `_app`